TheWryneckArchivist/Magpie/README.md

 # Wryneck

-A dynamic configuration extension file format with interpreter.
+A dynamic configuration extension file format with upcoming interpreter.

-As expected, Wryneck functions as a configuration file format but also offers lightweight scripting capabilities robust enough for certain game development applications.
+As expected, Wryneck should function as a configuration file format but also will offer lightweight scripting capabilities robust enough for certain game development applications.

 ## Motivation Behind the Project